Corey Bailey

 items with the chosen solution and set them in the sun to dry.
 All of the items to

 be remediated are turned at least once while drying in the sun.
-This is done
+This is done about

-you have an air evacuated workbench.
+have an air evacuated workbench.
 I haven't used ultraviolet light outdoors to

 augment sunlight.

-Then, while suited up completely (once again) and wearing a respirator, I treat
+Then, while suited up completely (once again) and wearing a respirator, I treat the

-rinsed with 91% isopropyl alcohol and I change the filters after every use.
+with 91% isopropyl alcohol and I change the filters after every use.

 Reel-to-reel tapes are wound from one reel to another, one at a time, using a